cyberark/conjur/README.md

 Some operations require storage and management of encrypted data.
 For example:

-* Users and Hosts can have associated API keys, which are stored encrypted in the database.
+* users and Hosts can have associated API keys, which are stored encrypted in the database
-* The `authenticate` function issues a signed JSON token.
-The signing key is a 2048 bit RSA key which is stored encrypted in the database.
+* the `authenticate` function issues a signed JSON token; the signing key is a 2048 bit RSA key which is stored encrypted in the database

 Data is encrypted in and out of the database using [Slosilo](https://github.com/conjurinc/slosilo), a library which provides: